 As of 2016, Wasserman has 29 years experience as a sound designer, synthesizer programmer, digital sampling technician and live performance electronica artist.
 That section of his life's work began in 1987 when Andy co-founded "Sonic Architecture," a sampling sound library production service using the Akai S900 - the first popular digital sampler used on stage and in studios worldwide.

 He went on to develop these musical ideas throughout the 1990's composing original music, performing, touring and teaching master classes throughout the US as an endorser of Emu Systems Digital Samplers with the electronica duo "Junglewire."
 Andy was also an early pioneer in CD-ROM interactive software, co-creating the innovative "Beat of the Blue Planet" computer program by Virtual Entertainment, a developer for Opcode Interactive.
-He has been creating audio, video, text and graphics content for the internet on a regular basis since 1991 through his studio production company TransMedia Sound & Music.
+He has been creating audio, video, text and graphics content on a regular basis since 1991 through his own studio production company TransMedia Sound & Music.

 A TRIBUTE TO THE SOURCE OF INSPIRATION